 Dr Bertrand Gauthier

-Postdoctoral researcher at KU Leuven (Belgium), ESAT-STADIUS Center for Dynamical Systems, Signal Processing and Data Analytics, from March 2015 to December 2016.
+- Postdoctoral researcher at KU Leuven (Belgium), ESAT-STADIUS Centre for Dynamical Systems, Signal Processing and Data Analytics, from March 2015 to December 2016.

 - Postdoctoral researcher at CNRS - Université de Nice-Sophia Antipolis (France), Laboratoire I3S, from September 2012 to August 2014; and CNRS contract agent on secondment to EDF-Lab Chatou (France), from September to December 2014.

 - ATER (temporary research and teaching assistant) at Université de Saint-Étienne (France), Mathematics Department, Institut Camille Jordan, from February 2011 to August 2012.

 - PhD student and teaching assistant at École des Mines de Saint-Étienne (France) from October 2007 to January 2011.

 I am a Fellow of The Higher Education Academy (since 2019).